The 12 Best Flashlights in 2024

 $$

 Fenix is one of the most trusted brands in flashlights.
 The company makes lights of all shapes and sizes, but the Fenix PD35 V3.0 is worth paying extra attention to.
 It has an impressive max brightness that reaches 1,700 lumens, with four other brightness levels and a strobe mode to cover your bases.
-One useful thing you won’t find everywhere is that this light has a built-in battery level indicator to tell how much battery is left at a glance.
-The PD35 comes from a long line of reliable Fenix flashlights and has no weaknesses in value and performance for an everyday flashlight.
+One useful you won’t find everywhere is that this light has a built-in battery level indicator so you can tell how much battery is left at a glance.
+The PD35 comes from a long line of reliable Fenix EDC flashlights, and has no weaknesses in terms of value and performance for an everyday flashlight.

 18650